salaboy/platforms-on-k8s/chapter-5/README.md

 ---

-In this step-by-step tutorial, we will be using Crossplane to Provision the Redis, PostgreSQL and Kafka instances for our application services to use.
+In this step-by-step tutorial, we will use Crossplane to Provision the Redis, PostgreSQL, and Kafka instances for our application services.

-By using Crossplane and Crossplane Compositions, we aim to unify how these components are provisioned, hiding away where these components are for the end users (application teams).
+Using Crossplane and Crossplane Compositions, we aim to unify how these components are provisioned, hiding away where these components are for the end users (application teams).

 Application teams should be able to request these resources using a declarative approach as with any other Kubernetes Resource.
 This enables teams to use Environment Pipelines to configure both the application services and the application infrastructure components needed by the application.

 ## Installing Crossplane

-To install Crossplane you need to have a Kubernetes Cluster, you can create one using KinD as we did for you [Chapter 2](../chapter-2/README.md#creating-a-local-cluster-with-kubernetes-kind).
+To install Crossplane, you need to have a Kubernetes Cluster; you can create one using KinD as we did for you [Chapter 2](../chapter-2/README.md#creating-a-local-cluster-with-kubernetes-kind).

 Let's install [Crossplane](https://crossplane.io) into its own namespace using Helm: